OCTRON-tracking/OCTRON-docs/docs/file-system.md

 │   └─ video_file_3_tracker
 │      └─ ...
 ```

+If you want to learn more about how to load OCTRON prediction results programmatically in python, check out the section on [how to access output data](access-data.md).
+We created a reader class to make it easy for you to load and play with those data and we recommend using that one.
+However, if you wanted to, you could load for example the .csv files yourself using [pandas](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) or other libraries.
+OCTRON uses the [zarr > 3.0](https://zarr.readthedocs.io/en/stable/index.html) python libary for reading and writing annotation, frame and prediction mask data.

 ##### Explanation of .csv data

 The .csv files contain four (primary) index columns